-November 21st.-Started at sunrise, and rode slowly during the whole day.
+21st .- Started at sunrise, and rode slowly during the whole day.
 The geological nature of this part of the province was different from the rest, and closely resembled that of the Pampas.
-In consequence, there were immense beds of the thistle, as well as of the cardoon: the whole country, indeed, may be called one great bed of these plants.
+In consequence, there were immense beds of the thistle, as well as of the cardoon ; the whole country, indeed, may be called one great bed of these plants.
 The two sorts grow separate, each plant in company with its own kind.
 The cardoon is as high as a horse's back, but the Pampas thistle is often higher than the crown of the rider's head.
-To leave the road for a yard is out of the question; and the road itself is partly, and in some cases entirely, closed.
-Pasture, of course, there is none; if cattle or horses once enter the bed, they are for the time completely lost.
-Hence it is very hazardous to attempt to drive cattle at this season of the year; for when jaded enough to face the thistles, they rush among them, and are seen no more.
+To leave the road for a vard is out of the question ; and the road itself is partly, and in some cases entirely, closed.
+Pasture, of course there is none ; if cattle or horses once enter the bed, they are for the time completely lost.
+Hence it is very hazardous to attempt to drive cattle at this season of the year ; for when jaded enough to face the thistles, they rush among them, and are seen no more.
 In these districts there are very few estancias, and these few are situated in the neighbourhood of damp valleys, where fortunately neither of these overwhelming plants can exist.
 As night came on before we arrived at our journey's end, we slept at a miserable little hovel inhabited by the poorest people.
 The extreme though rather formal courtesy of our host and hostess, considering their grade of life, was quite delightful.

-November 22nd.-Arrived at an estancia on the Berquelo belonging to a very hospitable Englishman, to whom I had a letter of introduction from my friend Mr. Lumb.
+Neceosite 22m2-Arrived it an estancia on the herenoto belonging to a very hopitable Englishman, to whom I had a letter of introduction from my friend Mr. Lumb.
 I stayed here three days.
-One morning I rode with my host to the Sierra del Pedro Flaco, about twenty miles up the Rio Negro.
-Nearly the whole country was covered with good though coarse grass, which was as high as a horse's belly; yet there were square leagues without a single head of cattle.
-The province of Banda Oriental, if well stocked, would support an astonishing number of animals; at present the annual export of hides from Monte Video amounts to three hundred thousand; and the home consumption, from waste, is very considerable.
-An estanciero told me that he often had to send large herds of cattle a long journey to a salting establishment, and that the tired beasts were frequently obliged to be killed and skinned; but that he could never persuade the Gauchos to eat of them, and every evening a fresh beast was slaughtered for their suppers!
-The view of the Rio Negro from the Sierra was more picturesque than any other which I saw in this province.
-The river, broad, deep and rapid, wound at the foot of a rocky precipitous cliff: a belt of wood followed its course, and the horizon terminated in the distant undulations of the turf-plain.
+One morning I rode with my host to the Sierra del Pedro Flace, about twenty miles up the Kio Negro.
+Nearly the whole country was overed with good theongh coarse grass, which was as high as a hore's belly: yet there were square leagues without a single head of cutle.
+The provises of heads Orienta, if well present the annual export of hides from Monte Video amounts to three hundred thousand i and the home consumation, from wate, is very considerable.
+An estanciero told me that he offen had to seend large heards of cattle a long journey to a sulling establishment, and that the tired hearts were frequently obliged to be filled and skinned; is that the local newer personale the Gaucheos to cat of them, and every estimated the No Regor form the Gaucheos more picturesque than any other which I saw in this province, mady merging other which I saw in this province, mady merging other which I saw in this province, mady merging other which I saw in this province, mady merging other and the same start of the turf-plain.